SoTrxII/summarizer/README.md

 Myrddin is an open-source project designed to extract and organize information from tabletop RPG audio recordings or transcripts.
 It built a knowledge graph of your campaign content that can be queried for specific information about characters, events, locations, and story elements.

 ## Features
-- Ask questions about your campaign and get answers based on the knowledge graph ([LightRAG](https://github.com/HKUDS/LightRAG))
+- Ask questions about yours campaigns and get answers based a the knowledge graph
-- Episodes can be ingested individually (TBD) or as part of a campaign
+- Get context-aware summaries of episodes and campaigns
-- Ingest transcripts or audio recordings
+- Episodes can be ingested individually (**TBD**) or as part of a campaign
 - Deploy locally or in the cloud (Azure)

-## High-Level Architecture
+## High-Level View

 ```mermaid
 graph LR